mongodb/docs/source/includes/prerequisites-automation-agent-servers.rst

 - Set the Common Name or :rfc:`Subject Alternative Name <3280>` value of any |ssl| certificates to the MongoDB host’s |fqdn|.

-The network configuration must allow each Automation Agent to make a direct connection to every MongoDB deployment listed on the :guilabel:`Deployment` page. |mms| does not support port forwarding.
+The network configuration must allow each {+mdbagent+} to make a direct connection to every MongoDB deployment listed on the :guilabel:`Deployment` page. |mms| does not support port forwarding.